 In July 1985 I worked for an electrical retailer in Glasgow, where I had been employed since 1975.
-I was, in 1985, a storeman with the company and, because I had not made any holiday plans for that particular summer, I had not booked any holiday dates with the company.
-The chances of me being allowed time off in August – high summer – were really non-existent, because everyone else had already booked their dates and a number of people were already booked for holidays in August, meaning that I would not be allowed a holiday in August at short notice.
+I was, in 1985, a storeman with the company and it was already well into July and I had not made any holiday plans for that particular summer.
+I had not booked any holiday dates with the company because I had nothing planned.
+Therefore, the chances of me being allowed time off in August – high summer – were really non-existent, because everyone else had already booked their dates well ahead and a number of people were already booked for holidays in August, meaning that I would not be allowed a holiday in August at such short notice.

 One Saturday evening in late July, I went to a Christian meeting at which an appeal was made for people to volunteer to join a mission team that was due to depart for Belgium only two weeks later.
 This mission had been arranged at very short notice at the request of a church in Belgium, and so it was urgent to find people who were able to go.
 I spoke to LaVere Soper who was going to lead that mission, and he strongly encouraged me to sign up.
 He was not at all fazed when I said that I would never get holidays granted in August as it was short notice and that everyone else had booked their dates.
 Having encouraged me to pray about it, we left it that I would make contact if I could get the time off from work.
 I left the meeting knowing that it was a dead end as I would never be allowed a holiday in August at such short notice.